diddi-/pymock/README.md

     my_object.some_method.side_effect = [val1, val2, val3]
 ```
 A challenge often faced when working in a project is to know exactly how many times the mocked method is called
 and in *what order*.
-Since `side_effect` only take a list of values and return them one by one for each call to the method
+For lists, `side_effect` return values one by one for each call to the method which
-it quickly becomes a game of chance getting that list correct.
+quickly becomes a game of chance getting that list correct.
 Sometimes the input arguments to the method is what should
-determine which of the values to return.
+determine which of the values to return which leaves you with the only option of creating another method or function
+that `side_effect` can call to retrieve the correct value.

 This is where `PyMock` comes in.
+Instead of fiddling with lists or writing separate functions,
-Instead of defining a list of values, you configure a `PyMock` instance
-with a set of `calls` and pass it in as a `side_effect` to `MagicMock` or `Mock`.
+you configure a `PyMock` instance with a set of `calls` and pass it in as a `side_effect`.
+PyMock will look at the arguments passed in to the mocked method and return the correct value for you.
+No extra code needed!

 # Examples
 ```